Have you receive a speeding summons NIP (Notice of Intended Prosecution)?

 Minor Speeding Offences - Usually dealt with via a Fixed Penalty Notice (FPN), 3 points & £100 fine or you may be offered a speed awareness course, or you can elect to defend the alleged offence in court.

-Serious Speeding Offences – Normally defined as 20 mph or more over the speed limit.
+Serious Speeding Offences - Normally defined as 20 mph or more over the speed limit.
 Usually leads to a Court summons & prosecution.
-Penalties in the range of 3 – 6 points and up to £1000 fine (up to £2500 for speeding on a motorway).
-Police are required to lodge the summons with the Court within 6 months, but this does not mean that if you don’t hear from them within six months that you have escaped prosecution.
+Penalties in the range of 3 - 6 points or a discretionary disqualification of between 7-56 days and up to £1000 fine (up to £2500 for speeding on a motorway).
+Police are required to lodge the summons with the Court within 6 months, but this does not mean that if you don't hear from them within six months that you have escaped prosecution.

-Very Serious Speeding Offences – Usually regarded as 30 mph+ over the speed limit.
-Often result in a 7 – 56 day driving ban.
+Very Serious Speeding Offences - Usually regarded as 30 mph+ over the speed limit.
+Often result in a 7 - 56 day driving ban, or longer if the speed is ‘grossly in excess’ of the limit.
 In the most serious cases involving very high speeds you can receive a custodial sentence.

 You may only attend one course in a 3 year period.
 The cost of attending these one day courses varies across the UK & may in some instances be more than the £100 fine you would receive for a fixed penalty notice.